Calimarri/EB-Bridging/README.md

 ---

+## ❌ What You Cannot Report Here
+- Ban appeals, unless it's an anticheat false positive
+- Player reports (goes in the Discord server)
+- Spam

+---

 ## ❗ Before Submitting an Issue
 Please make sure:
 - The bug is **not already reported** (check open issues)